Eparchy of Sagar

-The Syro-Malabar Catholic Eparchy (Diocese) of Sagar is an eparchy (Eastern Catholic diocese) in central India, which is part of the Syro-Malabar Catholic Church (Chaldean or Syro-Oriental Rite, led by the Major Archbishop of Ernakulam-Angamaly, under the Roman Congregation for the Oriental Churches), yet is a suffragan in the ecclesiastical province of the Latin Catholic rite Metropolitan of the Roman (Latin Catholic) Archdiocese of Bhopal.
+The Eparchy of Sagar is an eparchy (Eastern Catholic diocese) in central India, which is part of the Syro-Malabar Catholic Church (Chaldean or Syro-Oriental Rite, led by the Major Archbishop, and is a suffragan in the ecclesiastical province of the Syro-Malabar Catholic Archeparchy of Ujjain.
 It was created in 1968 as (missionary) and promoted diocese in 1977 by the papal bull Divina Verba of Pope Paul VI.

 Its cathedral episcopal see is St. Theresa’s Cathedral, in Saga(u)r.

 History

 The future eparchy (diocese) of Sagar was erected as an apostolic exarchate (pre-diocesan missionary Eastern Catholic jurisdiction) by the papal bull Quo Aptius dated 29 July 1968, cutting out previously Latin rite territory from the Archdiocese of Bhopal the civil districts of Sagar, Raisen and Vidisha in Madhya Pradesh state.
 Again at the request of the Bishop of Ajmer-Jaipur, the district of Guna was added to the Exarchate of Sagar by the papal decree De Bono Animarum on 2 April 1973.
 The civil district of Guna was further bifurcated on 15 August 2003 to form the district of Ashoknagar.

 The Holy See by its decree Divina Verba on 26 February 1977 raised the apostolic exarchate to the status of a proper eparchy (diocese).
 The exarch Clemens Thottungal CMI was promoted the first bishop of the eparchy.
 Mar Joseph Pastor Neelankavil CMI succeeded him as second bishop of the eparchy.
 After his retirement in 2006, Mar Anthony Chirayath was appointed bishop of the eparchy.
 Mar James Athikalam MST was ordained bishop of Sagar on 17 April 2018.